 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP).
 I work with adults and young people and can additionally offer family sessions.

-I have nine years experience as a Counsellor.
+I have ten years experience as a Counsellor.
 I aim to offer my clients a chance to explore their thoughts and feelings in a non-judgemental, safe and supportive environment.
 My Integrative approach allows me to draw from a range of theoretical models; this means I can apply appropriate techniques where necessary.

 My many thousands of hours of client contact have addressed depression, low mood, mental and emotional disorders, loss, grief and bereavement, illness, gender identity, family issues, parenting, neglect, OCD, disordered eating, self harm, bullying, social issues, debt and substance misuse.